 3. Click on Power Saver to select that power plan and your PC will now be on power saver mode.
 (You can also adjust some Power Saver settings by clicking on Change plan settings)

 4. If you cannot see Power Saver then click on the drop-down arrow next to Show additional plans to expand it

-We hope the above guide has helped you enable Power Saver mode on your Windows 10 computer.
+I hope the above guide has helped you enable Power Saver mode on your Windows 10 computer.
 If you did enjoy this guide and found it helpful then we are sure you would like our other Windows guides.